TeeanRonson/EntityResolution/README.md

 # Key Takeaways and Future Work
-- A possible approach to tweak the existing model is to adjust the weights associated with each comparison field.
+- A possible approach to tweak and understand the underlying model in more detail is to to adjust the weights associated with each comparison field.
 - For instance, supposed we have the fields:
   First name
   Last Name